 - Spanish or Arabian Variations – These are more mature divertissements, requiring stylistic movement, intricate timing, and expression.

-- Sugar Plum Fairy Pas de Deux or Variation – This is a great opportunity to work on partnering skills or advanced technique by tackling the most advanced choreography from the ballet.
+- Sugar Plum Fairy Pas de Deux or Variation – This is a great opportunity to work on partnering skills or advanced technique by tackling the most challenging choreography from the ballet.

 Some other fun activities you might want to include:

-- Story-telling: Read the story of the ballet with selections of the movement playing softly in the background.
-After the reading, ask students to tell you about their favorite parts or characters, or make a pose or shape inspired by what they heard.
-You can also re-tell a simplified version of the story, inviting students to improvise along with you as they act out the plot using dance movement.
+- Story-telling: After the reading, ask students to tell you about their favorite parts or characters, or make a pose or shape inspired by what they heard.

 - Video or In-Studio Performance: Show some video clips of the ballet as you describe the plot, and highlight how the dancers are using their bodies to communicate the story.
 If you prefer a live performance, have your older students perform some of selections from the ballet or invite college students or a regional company to give an in-studio performance.